mdewey/dotnet-mac-sample/README.md

 First we need to make a new project.
 This can be done with the new CLI.

-Open up a terminal, create a new folder and run :
+Open up a terminal, navigate where you want to create the site, create a new folder and run :

 ```
 dotnet new mvc